Prairie Theatre Exchange: History

 At the conclusion of the 2011/12 season, PTE's total number of productions increased to 310 over its history.
 (139 of these were new plays.)

 In September 2012, the official name of the education program at PTE was changed to PTE Theatre and Film School, to reflect an increasing roster of film and TV acting classes.

 PTE opened its 40th anniversary season with The Brink, by Ellen Peterson of the PTE Playwrights Unit.
 This October 2012 production was the 140th play in the company's history.

 On October 29, 2012, Robert Metcalfe was presented with the Queen Elizabeth II Diamond Jubilee Medal by the Honourable Joyce Bateman, M.P. for Winnipeg South Centre in recognition of "his outreach to the community with made-in-Manitoba plays and his valuable contributions to Winnipeg's theatre and performing arts community, particularly as Artistic Director of PTE."

-In the 2013-14 season, PTE produced the world premiere Social Studies by Trish Cooper, a member of the PTE Playwrights Unit.
-Prairie Theatre Exchange and Robert Metcalfe were honoured with two awards as a result of the support given to female playwrights: The 50/50 Award from the International Centre for Women Playwrights for programming plays by women playwrights for more than 50% of the 2012-2013 season (only two other Canadian theatres received the award that year), and the Bra d'Or Award for 2013 from the Playwrights Guild of Canada’s Women’s Caucus, awarded each year to an individual within the theatre community who has actively supported and promoted the work of Canadian women playwrights during their career.
+In the 2013–14 season, PTE produced the world premiere Social Studies by Trish Cooper, a member of the PTE Playwrights Unit.
+Prairie Theatre Exchange and Robert Metcalfe were honoured with two awards as a result of the support given to female playwrights: The 50/50 Award from the International Centre for Women Playwrights for programming plays by women playwrights for more than 50% of the 2012–2013 season (only two other Canadian theatres received the award that year), and the Bra d'Or Award for 2013 from the Playwrights Guild of Canada's Women's Caucus, awarded each year to an individual within the theatre community who has actively supported and promoted the work of Canadian women playwrights during their career.

-In 2018, Thomas Morgan Jones became Artistic Director.
+In 2018, Thomas Morgan Jones became artistic director.

-In 2021, Lisa Li, former producer at Soulpepper, became Managing Director.
+In 2021, Lisa Li, former producer at Soulpepper, became managing director.

+In 2024, Li and Jones both resigned from PTE after terminating most of the theater's production crew including department heads of wardrobe, carpentry, and props, citing financial struggles.

+In June of 2024, PTE announced that Katie Inverarity would be taking over as managing director.
+Inverarity had previously worked for the Royal Manitoba Theatre Centre in Marketing and Communications.

+In the fall of 2024, PTE announced local director Ann Hodges as the new artistic director.